 On its list of common tax mistakes, the IRS puts incorrect and missing Social Security numbers at the top.

 Long gone are the days in which you could claim dependents without a Social Security number.
-Today, every member of your household listed on your return needs to have one.
+Today, every member of your household listed on your return needs to have such a number.
 Make sure to double-check all the numbers before submitting your return to ensure there aren’t any transposed or missing digits.

 Mistake No. 3: Spelling your name wrong